cea-hpc/modules/doc/source/module.rst

 color rendering do not apply on JSON output.

 Module tags cannot be used in search query to designate a modulefile.

+.. _Sticky modules:

+Sticky modules
+^^^^^^^^^^^^^^

+Modules are said *sticky* when they cannot be unloaded (they stick to the loaded environment).
+Two kind of stickyness can be distinguished:

+* ``sticky`` module: cannot be unloaded unless if the unload is forced or if the module is reloaded after being unloaded
+* ``super-sticky`` module: cannot be unloaded unless if the module is reloaded after being unloaded; super-sticky modules cannot be unloaded even if the unload is forced.

+Modules are designated sticky by associating them the ``sticky`` or the ``super-sticky`` :ref:`module tag<Module tags>` with the :mfcmd:`module-tag` modulefile command.

+When stickyness is defined over the generic module name (and not over a specific module version, a version list or a version range), sticky or super-sticky module can be swapped by another version of module.
+For instance if the ``sticky`` tag is defined over *foo* module, loaded module *foo/1.2* can be swapped by *foo/2.0*.
+Such stickyness definition means one version of module should stay loaded whatever version it is.

 Collections